ahmedkaludi/pwa-for-wp/readme.txt

 You can contact us from [here](https://pwa-for-wp.com/contact-us/)

 == Changelog ==
+= 1.7.3.1 (21 November 2019) =
+* Improved 	: Disable Default Add to Home bar #241
+* BugFixed  : After deactivating switch of push notification remove all code of push notification #231
+* BugFixed  : loader Icon not shows in IOS (JS event not working) #244
+* BugFixed  : CTA Bar will disable for 5 min when click on cross the button #248
+* BugFixed  : Cache strategies & service worker loading as per the wordpress standard #260

 = 1.7.3 (16 November 2019) =
 * Fixed 	: PWA options are not Save in wordpress version 5.3 #253
 * Improved  : Improve the Caching Strategies #246